-Note: Residence Dons are part of a rotating on-call schedule.
-The Dons On Call are available on a 24 hour basis, and can be reached by calling the 24 hour Residence Services Desk at 416-585-4524.
+Note: Residence Dons participate in a rotating on-call schedule, ensuring continuous availability 24 hours a day.
+To reach the scheduled don on call please contact Residence Services Desk at 416-585-4524.
 Please clearly identify yourself and your concern, so the Don can attend as quickly as possible.